webclinic017/algotrading-exchange-manager/readme.md

 Default token/Instruments file is stored at app/config/trackSymbols.txt

 For Futures, as the contract names changes, the name is generated based on today's date.
-And the current ID is fetched from Instruments file downloaded from Zerodha API.
-This tokens are used to register for the ticks.
+And the current ID is fetched from Instruments file downloaded from Zerodha API.- This tokens are used to register for the ticks.